RaisingAwesome/Ghost-Catcher-Cam/README.md

       sudo apt-get install libqt4-test

 ## Clone this repository
-From the terminal, paste the following:
+1. From the terminal, paste the following: cd ~ git clone https://github.com/RaisingAwesome/Ghost-Catcher-Cam

-      cd ~
-      git clone https://github.com/RaisingAwesome/Ghost-Catcher-Cam
+2. Copy a new splash screen, make a .png image with dimensions 420x380 and type the following: cd Ghost-Catcher-Cam sudo cp splash.png /usr/share/plymouth/themes/pix/

 ## Streaming Tip
 For info, to stream the entire Raspberry Pi display, this work: